felixthecat8a/LCD_BacklightRGB/README.md

 # LCD_BacklightRGB

 This library allows interfacing with an 18-pin RGB LCD display backlight connected directly to an Arduino board.
-It enables the user to control the RGB backlight using Arduino.
 This library is meant to be used alongside the LiquidCrystal library.

 On the RGB LCD display module, set pin 15 to HIGH.
 Pin 16 is red, pin 17 is green and pin 18 is blue.
-This sketch will loop through the different colors and display the color name.
 The code is based on a function that can be used to control the colors on an RGB LED.

 ## Installation